Table of Contents

 To successfully integrate this lifestyle, consider these practical steps:

-• Incorporate more fruits, vegetables, and whole grains into your daily meals.
+- Add more fruits, vegetables, and whole grains to your daily meals.

-Tip: Start small by introducing one Mediterranean-inspired meal per week, gradually increasing as you become more accustomed to the flavors and ingredients.
+Tip: Start small by introducing one Mediterranean-inspired meal weekly, gradually increasing as you become accustomed to the flavors and ingredients.

 Defining Flexitarianism: Less Meat, More Plants

 Flexitarianism is a dietary approach that encourages a plant-based diet while allowing for moderate meat consumption.
 It’s a blend of ‘flexible’ and ‘vegetarian’ and is designed for those not ready to commit to total vegetarianism.
-The diet emphasizes fruits, vegetables, legumes, and whole grains, including dairy and eggs.
+The diet emphasizes fruits, vegetables, legumes, whole grains, dairy, and eggs.

 Meat intake should be minimized, ideally to about 28 ounces per week.
 This reduction supports a sustainable and health-conscious lifestyle, favoring leaner, free-range, organic, or grass-fed options when meat is consumed.